 The solution: Instead of looking at paint swatches, turn to rooms you love.
 Interior designers have a knack for dreaming up living room color schemes that we would never have imagined but that look and feel great.
-To help kick-start your dream space, we rounded up a few of our favorite living room color schemes, from the most color averse to the boldest—and yes, there's even an all-white one!
+To help kick-start your dream space, we've found some inspiring living room color schemes, from the most color-averse to the boldest—and yes, there's even an all-white one!
 Grab your paintbrushes and roll up your sleeves.
 Your living room is about to get a stylish makeover.

 White + White + White

 White on white is the most classic of color schemes and will never go out of style.
 The trick is in finding the right white—one that's not too cool or too yellow—and layering different shades of white.
 For instance, if your sofa is a crisp white, go a little warmer on the walls.
-Smaller accents, touches of black, natural wood, and greenery complement this color scheme well.
+Touches of black, natural wood, and greenery complement this color scheme well.

 White + Black + French Blue

 For those a little more daring, a stark black-and-white statement room can make a big impact.
 Try using a black grasscloth instead of paint to add more dimension and texture to the space.
 Soften the look with a French-blue velvet sofa and add metallic accents and greenery.

 Muted Green + Blue-Gray + Cream

 This is a simple—almost neutral—color scheme we love.
 Start with gray walls with a subtle blue undertone, add muted green accents, and warm up the space with rich ivory tones and wood accents.
 This look is fresh and modern while still being inviting and timeless.